Hasith1974/Hate-Speech-Detection/README.md

-## 1. Introduction of Project
+## 1. Introduction
+Hello guys, My self Hasith Mani Charan Darla now iam currently

-2. Project List
+## 2. Project Lists
-Create a list of your projects.
-For each project, include the following:

-Project Title: A concise and descriptive title.
-Description: A brief description of what the project does and why it's useful.
+-Project Title: Hate Speech Detection using machine learning.
-Technologies Used: List the programming languages, libraries, and tools used.
+-Description: Here the project tells about the detecting hate speech like classifies the language Technologies Used: List the programming languages, libraries, and tools used.
 Features: Highlight key features of the project.
 Visuals: If possible, add images or GIFs that demonstrate your project in action.